Gelembjuk/cleverchatty/cleverchatty-cli/README.md

 # CleverChatty CLi

-The CLI application based on the [CleverChatty](https://github.com/Gelembjuk/cleverchatty) package.
+The CLI application CleverChatty.

-This application is the comand line AI chat tool.
-It allows to comunicate with veriety of LLMs and it has support of external tools calls using the MCP(Model Context Protocol).
+This application is the command line AI chat tool.
+It allows to communicate with variety of LLMs and it has support of external tools calls using the MCP(Model Context Protocol).

+It can be execute as a standalone tool or as a client for the CleverChatty server.

 ## Quick run

+### As a standalone tool

 Install some model with ollama, for example, `qwen2.5:3b`: